Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 ## Snowflake CLI First Steps
 Duration: 7

+The Snowflake CLI is a tool that allow us to run simple and powerful commands to communicate directly to your Snowflake account.
+You can find more information and install instructions [here](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/installation/installation)
 The datamapping native app project resides in a Snowflake repository which contains several app examples for the user to learn its way into Snowflake Native Apps.

 The instructions on cloning the project repository and its execution are given in the readme file of this github [link NEEDS UPDATE AFTER PR](https://github.com/snowflakedb/native-apps-examples).